 Haggis is a savoury pudding and traditional Scottish dish.
 Thanks to Robert Burns' poem "Address to a Haggis" in 1787, the pudding is a favourite every Robbie Burn's Day where the poem is recited and the pudding is typically piped in with much ceremony.

 Early History of the Haggase family

-Another 151 words (11 lines of text) covering the years 1273, 1379, 1540 and 1621 are included under the topic Early Haggase History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Haggase research.
+Another 84 words (6 lines of text) covering the years 1273, 1379, 1679, 1540, 1621, 1662, 1564 and 1601 are included under the topic Early Haggase History in all our PDF Extended History products and printed products wherever possible.

 Haggase Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Haggase are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Haggase include: Haggas, Haggis, Hagis, Hagass, Haggist, Hagges, Hages, Hagus, Hagase, Aggas, Agas, Aggs, Agace, Agus and many more.

 Early Notables of the Haggase family (pre 1700)